selsamman/proxily/README.md

 };
 ```
 # Serialization
-> Note:  Serialization will likely be moved out of Proxily into it's own library
+> Note:  Serialization may be moved out of Proxily into it's own library

 In the real world state graphs have to be serialized either to kept in local storage or session storage.
 With Redux this is straight forward since it used plane old javascript objects that work with JSON.stringify and JSON.parse.
 Since Proxily makes it easy to uses classes having a way to serialize them is essential.

 There are libraries out there which can help with this like serializr which is often used with MobX.
-Supertype form haven-life also serializes complex objects.
+Supertype, from haven-life also serializes complex objects.
 Both require you to describe your schema.
+Proxily does not.

-Proxily serialize converts the object graph to JSON noting any objects discovered in the process directly in the JSON.
-Proxily deserialize does the opposite looking at the object notes and re-instantiating objects using new.
-You must provide a list of the Classes used so that deserialize can do it's job.
-Here is an example structure used when serializr was first introduced:
+Proxily **serialize** converts the object graph to JSON, discovering any objects discovered in the process and noting their constructor in the JSON.
+When you call **deserialize**, Proxily does the opposite and re-instantiates the object by class.
+You must provide a list of the classes used so that Proxily can call new on the class.
+Here is an example structure used by Michel Westrate when serializr was first introduced:
 ```
 class Box {
     uuid = generateUUID();